integrallis/stripe_event/README.md

 stripe_event
 ============

 stripe_event is built on the ActiveSupport::Notifications API.
 Incoming webhook requests are authenticated by retrieving the event from Stripe.
-The retrieved event is yielded to subscribers when published.
+Authenticated events are published to subscribers.

 ```ruby
 # Gemfile